 Message from the Chief Justice, Richard Wagner

-Welcome to the Supreme Court of Canada, the only bilingual (two languages) and bijural (two legal systems) supreme court in the world.
+Welcome to the Supreme Court of Canada, the only bilingual (English and French) and bijural (common law and civil law) supreme court in the world.

-We work and decide cases in French and English, in all areas of law (such as family, criminal, and tax law).
-We decide cases from Canada’s two major legal traditions (common and civil law).
+We work and decide cases in English and French, in all areas of law (such as family, criminal, and tax law).
+We decide cases from Canada’s two major legal traditions (common law and civil law).

 The decisions we make here affect the lives of all Canadians, and that of your family and community.
 It’s important to us that you understand the work that we do, and why it matters.